Tzvet05/INDULC/README.md

 `[mnemonic]` is the mnemonic string of the instruction.
 It must be supported by the provided ISA.

 `[operand]` is an operand of the instruction.
 It can be a register, an immediate, a macro, a label or a flag.
-Each instruction has a specific number and types of operands, specified in the provided ISA.
+Each instruction has a specific number and types of operands, specified by the provided ISA.

 #### Registers